PBC48/ECE-3400-Fall-2018/docs/lab2.md

             break;
   }
 }

 ```

 ## Conclusion
 We were able to integrate both the IR and microphone sensors to a single code base.
-This step important as we will need to integrate all of the code into the arduino
+This step important as we will need to integrate all of the codes from the different modules we made into the arduino.
+Looking forward, we would like to increase the ranges of the microphone sensors and IR sensors such that they will be able to detect the correct freqencies from farther away.
+This is important since the IR is used to detect other robots and the microphone is used to start the robot.
+We also want to explore ways to schedule our code because the sensing is a hard real time process where we have to stop the robot if it is in danger of collision and thus, we must find a way to quickly calculate the FFT and then have the robot react quick enough.
+A likely solution will be to use interrupts.